pryv/dev-site/Activity.md

 ### GET `/<channel id>/folders` or `/<channel id>/folders/<id>`

-Gets the folders accessible with the given token, either from the root level or only descending from the given folder.
+Gets the folders accessible with the given token, either from the root level or only descending from the specified folder.

 #### Specific path parameters